joshholl/GettingToKnowNode/deck/slidedeck.md

  - NVM (node version manager) can also be used to install Node.JS
  - To run a script, execute node <scriptname>.js

+---
+ # Diving in - Non-Blocking, Asynchronous I/O
+ - I/O uses two different concurrency models: Synchronous and Asynchronous
+ - In synchronous i/o, a file read will block waiting on the file system for data before continuing on.
+ - In asynchronous, one or more parts of an application may continue and wait for a callback to notify of a change
+ - Synchronous can be easier to use, however comes at a performance penalty
+ - Asynchronous can be slightly more difficult but can have huge performance implications.